 Strict protocols govern the physical and digital storage of classified documents.
 The higher the classification, the more robust the security measures.
 For instance, documents must be kept safe in special containers, like a government-approved safe, when not in use.
 There are also strict rules for moving them from one place to another.
 Transferring a Top Secret document might require an authorized courier and a locked briefcase, while digital transfers demand heavily encrypted channels and secure networks.
 These rules are designed to protect the information from theft, loss, or interception at every stage, whether it's sitting in a file cabinet or moving between secure facilities.

-Requiring Security Clearances
+Why Security Clearances Are Necessary

 A security clearance is the foundation of the entire classification system.
 It's a formal determination that an individual is eligible for access to classified information.
 To get one, a person undergoes a thorough background investigation that examines their history, character, and loyalty.
 Many people who work for the government or as contractors have security clearances, which allows them to handle sensitive materials or even be in the room when classified topics are discussed.
 The intensity of the investigation corresponds to the level of clearance sought.
 Obtaining a Confidential clearance is less rigorous than the extensive process required for a Top Secret clearance, ensuring the most sensitive information is entrusted only to the most vetted individuals.